vesoft-inc/nebula-docs/docs-2.0/nebula-studio/deploy-connect/st-ug-connect.md

 <!--
 On NebulaGraph Cloud Service, users cannot clear the connection.
 -->
-If you want to reset NebulaGraph, you can log out and reconfigure the database.
+If you want to reconnect to NebulaGraph, you can log out and reconfigure the database.

 Click the user profile picture in the upper right corner, and choose **Log out**.